roshan871/braeakingbad.github.io/README.md

 ```
 AS A SPECTATOR
 I WANT TO know the characters of the series
-SO THAT I can what types of characters are there in the series.
+SO THAT I can show what types of characters are there in the series.

 AS A SERIES MAKER